Andre0991/vilpy/README.md

 I prefer forking the original code because (1) the author is happy with the current approach of bundling everything in the same package, and that's perfectly fine ([issue](https://github.com/abo-abo/lispy/issues/74)) and (2) `lispy` is critical for getting things done in my job, but the Clojure-specific parts are not important for me and they do interfere with some projects.

 ## Supported languages
-The navigation features are tested with `emacs-lisp` and `clojure`, but they are likely to work with other lisps.
+The navigation features are tested with emacs-lisp and Clojure, but they are likely to work with other lisps.

-`emacs-lisp` and `Clojure` (`cider` and `inf-clojure`) also support evaluation, describing the symbol at point and identation.
+emacs-lisp and Clojure (`cider` and `inf-clojure`) also support evaluation, describing the symbol at point and identation.
 These features can be added to other languages by setting the proper handlers in the variable `vilpy--handlers-alist`.

 ## Installation